targomo/targomo-java/README.md

 ### 0.15.0
 - Update mobility service requests
-- Add `calculateGravitationPerReferenceId` parameter added in the StatisticTravelOptions.
+- Add `multiGraphCalculateGravitationPerReferenceId` parameter added in the StatisticTravelOptions.

 ### 0.14.0
 - Add `multiGraphDomainStatisticCollectionId` parameter in the StatisticTravelOptions.